-Spirits can be found in many locations throughout Scotland, with most towns and villages having some kind of ghost story which has been passed down from generation to generation.
+Spirits can be found in many locations throughout Scotland, with most towns and villages having some kind of ghost story that has been passed down from generation to generation.
 In this article, we are going to be looking at some of the places in which paranormal enthusiasts and investigators planning to visit the country can get their fix.

 Here are five of the most haunted locations in Scotland.
 Enjoy!

 Located in the village of Roslin, this 500-year-old chapel has long been rumoured to be home to a number of spirits.

 Although the construction and ownership of Rosslyn Chapel have been well-documented, it has not stopped locals and pseudo-historians from spreading rumours about the various artefacts which may be found in the building.
 Some have claimed that the chapel’s original crypt, which has been sealed off for many years, is in fact home to the Holy Grail.
 That claim maybe a little bit more believable had the crypt also not been rumoured to store the first crown jewels of Scotland and/or the mummified head of Jesus Christ.

 There have also been stories of spirits lurking within the chapel walls and the surrounding area.
 While these stories may at first seem just as ludicrous as the pickled head of the Son of God, it is important to note that many visitors to the chapel who were unaware of its reputation as a supernatural hotspot have reported odd occurrences and apparitions which vanish as suddenly as they appear.